St. John's Wort

 Tablets, capsules, tinctures, fluid extract, powdered extract, oil

 St. John's wort probably acts in the nervous system as an SSRI (selective serotonin reuptake inhibitor), but unlike other SSRIs such as Prozac and Zoloft, St. John's wort affects additional neurotransmitters as well.
 Therefore, when taken with SSRIs or other mood-altering drugs, St. John's wort may cause causing serotonin syndrome (overload).
 St. John's wort should not simply be added to an existing pharmaceutical regimen, especially if taking other anti-depressants.
 Women using birth control pills. those taking Inadivir for HIV or those taking cyclosporine should avoid St. John's wort.
 In addition, patients being treated with anti-arrythmics such as Digoxin (Lanoxin) or taking blood-thinning medications such as Coumadin should not use St. John's wort.

 High intake may cause photosensitivity; take precautions with sun exposure.
 Takes two months for St. Johns wort's antidepressant effect to be noticeable.
 Acts as a blood thinner.
-May interfere with metabolism of certain medications.
+St. John's wort side effects: May interfere with metabolism of certain medications.